4shub/java/README.md

 ```

 ### Deconstructing
-  - `static` - means that the method is associated with the class, not a specific instance (object) of that class.
+  - `static`: means that the method is associated with the class, not a specific instance (object) of that class.
 This means that you can call a static method without creating an object of the class.
-  - `void` - means that the method has no return value.
+  - `void`: means that the method has no return value.
 This can be interchanged with something like `int` (which returns an integer).
-  - `main` - the name of this function. (can be `swaggysunday` if you really wanted it to be)
+  - `main`: the name of this function. (can be `swaggysunday` if you really wanted it to be)
-  - `String Args[]` - See Below
+  - `String Args[]`: See Below
-  - `Sytem.out.println` is a superclass with subclasses that call the class println.
+  - `Sytem.out.println`: is a superclass with subclasses that call the class println.
 Println will push your string into the console.

 #### On String Args[]
 `String` defines what `args[]` is. `args[]` is a variable (string in this case) that arguments can be used in your function.